 With predictive behavioral routing, the machine learning algorithm is very precise and will route the calls intelligently using not only personality and sentiment data but call history data as well.

-Predictive Behavioral Routing and Other Routing Solutions
+Predictive Behavioral Routing Vs Other Call Routing

 Predictive behavioral routing brings heightened agility and incorporates Big Data into the contact center experience.
 Since it uses all of the information gathered about a caller to provide organic matches with agents, it will integrate with existing systems with relative ease.
 Here are a few routing systems that predictive behavioral routing will enhance with its analytics-based routing.